neitzert/FToDNS/README.md

 Using standard linux commands and methods that should work in any implementation of sh on any Unix like operating system.

 # Why:
-This has been a common trope in hacker/infosec circles for the past 35+ years but I have never seen it published.
+This has been a common trope in hacker/infosec circles for the past 35+ years yet I have never seen it published as a known method, or even a proof of concept.

 # ZoneGet.sh
 Simple script to query a DNS server and decode the output of an entire DNS zone where each CNAME entry in the zone is a line fragment of a double base64 encoded file created by the script ZoneMaker.sh.